 There are many benefits to inclusion and many reasons to do it.
 Children with disabilities achieve better life outcomes when they are included, regardless of the type of disability.
 Children without disabilities often have better developmental and social outcomes.
 They also have more positive attitudes about their peers with disabilities.
 Inclusion in the classroom sets the stage for a lifetime of community living, as the documentary film Including Samuel shows.

 Full inclusion in learning environments means more than simply placing students with disabilities in classrooms alongside their peers.
 To make inclusion work, it is important for it to be meaningful for everyone.
-It involves an intentional focus on the academic, social, and psychological aspects of education that are so important to all students’ development.
+It involves an intentional focus on the academic, social, and psychological aspects of education that are important to all students’ development.

-Early Childhood
+Early childhood

-Inclusion in early childhood programs happens when children with disabilities in early childhood programs and are learning and playing together with their peers without disabilities and they are held to high expectations.
+Inclusion happens when children with disabilities in early childhood programs are learning and playing together with their peers without disabilities and they are held to high expectations.
 Children with disabilities are intentionally encouraged to participate in all learning and social activities.
 They have individualized accommodations, using evidence-based services and supports to foster their cognitive, language, communication, physical, behavioral, and social-emotional development; friendships with peers; and sense of belonging.
 This applies to all young children with disabilities, from those with the mildest disabilities to those with the most significant disabilities.

 Many children are referred to separate settings, such as special education preschool classrooms, as a first resort.
 This may be especially true for children with more significant disabilities, despite evidence that inclusion is beneficial to children across ability levels.